blessinvarkey/ecocoding/README.md

 The projects in the repo uses code carbon taking into account the computing infrastructure, location, usage and running time

-While computing currently represents roughly 0.5% of the world’s energy consumption, that percentage is projected to grow beyond 2% in the coming years, which will entail a significant rise in global CO2 emissions if not done properly.
-Given this increase, it is important to quantify and track the extent and origin of this energy usage, and to minimize the emissions incurred as much as possible.
+# About Code Carbon

-For this purpose, we created **CodeCarbon**, a Python package for tracking the carbon emissions produced by various kinds of computer programs, from straightforward algorithms to deep neural networks.
+CodeCarbon is a Python package for tracking the carbon emissions produced by various kinds of computer programs, from straightforward algorithms to deep neural networks.
+Visit their [repo](https://github.com/mlco2/codecarbon) to learn more!

-, CodeCarbon can provide an estimate of how much CO<sub>2</sub> you produced, and give you some comparisons with common modes of transportation to give you an order of magnitude.

 # Installation